Mahasweta-usc/NLP4GOV/README.md

 # *Citations*

-This library was built over the contributions (data and code) of multiple collaborators.
+This library is the fruit of contributions (data and code) from multiple collaborators.
 If you use this library, please cite:

+Additionally, depending on the application you incorporate in your work, please also cite the amazing NLP research which made it possible:

+* **For policy search engines:**

+Reimers, N., & Gurevych, I. (2019).
+Sentence-bert: Sentence embeddings using siamese bert-networks. arXiv preprint arXiv:1908.10084.

-1. Chakraborti, M., Atkisson, C., Stanciulescu, S., Filkov, V., & Frey, S. (2023).
+Chakraborti, M., Atkisson, C., Stanciulescu, S., Filkov, V., & Frey, S. (2023).
 Do We Run How We Say We Run?
 Formalization and Practice of Governance in OSS Communities. arXiv preprint arXiv:2309.14245.
-2.
-3.

-Additionally, depending on the application you incorporate in your work, please cite the amazing NLP research they build upon :

-* *For policy search engines:*

-Reimers, N., & Gurevych, I. (2019).
-Sentence-bert: Sentence embeddings using siamese bert-networks. arXiv preprint arXiv:1908.10084.

-* *For SRL based IG parsing:*
+* **For SRL based IG parsing:**

 Shi, P., & Lin, J. (2019).
 Simple bert models for relation extraction and semantic role labeling. arXiv preprint arXiv:1904.05255.

+Chakraborti, M., Atkisson, C., Stanciulescu, S., Filkov, V., & Frey, S. (2023).
+Do We Run How We Say We Run?
+Formalization and Practice of Governance in OSS Communities. arXiv preprint arXiv:2309.14245.

-* *For coreference resolution in policy:*
+* **For coreference resolution in policy:**

 Lee, K., He, L., & Zettlemoyer, L. (2018).
 Higher-order coreference resolution with coarse-to-fine inference. arXiv preprint arXiv:1804.05392.

-* *For topic modeling:*
+* **For topic modeling:**

 Grootendorst, M. (2022).
 BERTopic: Neural topic modeling with a class-based TF-IDF procedure. arXiv preprint arXiv:2203.05794.

 Reimers, N., & Gurevych, I. (2019).
 Sentence-bert: Sentence embeddings using siamese bert-networks. arXiv preprint arXiv:1908.10084.

-*Data Sources :*
+**Data Sources:**

 * Apache Incubator Policies : Sen, A., Atkisson, C., & Schweik, C. (2022).
 Cui Bono.
 International Journal of the Commons, 16(1), 64-77.
 * Apache Incubator emails : Yin, L., Chen, Z., Xuan, Q., & Filkov, V. (2021, August).
 Sustainability forecasting for apache incubator projects.
 In Proceedings of the 29th ACM Joint Meeting on European Software Engineering Conference and Symposium on the Foundations of Software Engineering (pp. 1056-1067).
 * Food Policies :
 * Economic Council Policies :

+**Supporting Libraries**

+* Huggingface
+* AllenAI